blackducksoftware/blackduck-docker-inspector/src/main/resources/help/deployment.md

 The documentation under Package Managers > Black Duck Docker Inspector at: https://synopsys.atlassian.net/wiki/spaces/INTDOCS provides all the information that is normally required to run Docker Inspector in this mode.

-## Deploying in a container orchestration platform such as Kubernetes, OpenShift, etc.
+## Using container mode in a container orchestration platform such as Kubernetes, OpenShift, etc.

 In this scenario, Docker Inspector is a toolkit consisting of a command line utility (that you will run in one container), plus three container-based services (which you must start).
 These four containers must: